 To inform our areas of improvement we gather quality monitoring data covering all our staff.

 We will publish an annual summary on line of the employment monitoring data we have collated and considered in our workforce equality and diversity reports.

 We are delighted to publish our mainstreaming report which reflects work completed to date to mainstream equality within our working practice.
 This report includes details on:

-- Mainstreaming Report 2013 – 17 (Employees) & Workforce Diversity Monitoring
+- NHS Forth Valley E&D Employment Report 2013 (Employees) & Workforce Diversity Monitoring

 - Gender Pay Gap Comparisons

 Easy Read Version – This information is currently under development and will be made available in the near future.

 Equality Impact Assessment Screening completed on the: NHS Forth Valley Equality Delivery Mainstreaming Report 2013 – 17